AJ6726/Data-Pointer-Smasher/README.md

 # Problems
 1. The only scanned cfg function is guard_dispatch_icall, there are quite a few other cfg functions but guard_dispatch_icall has been the most used as far I've seen in window drivers.
-2. Some functions in dxgkrnl are located in the INIT section and will cause a crash if accessed.
-The bandaid fix was to simply check if it was to check the pte present bit if it was not ntoskrnl, a better approach is to scan through the pagable sections and MmProbeAndLockPages
 3. Dxgkrnl presents a lot of mov from registers, only mov with relative addressing are checked.
 4. Apart from ntoskrnl, on disk you'll see functions call guard_dispatch_icall_fptr.
 However, in memory those calls are patched to guard_dispatch_icall, and this is relevent as the type of the calls themselves change from indirect to direct (FF 15 to E8). <br>
    This requires patterns for the instructions AROUND the guard_dispatch_icall_fptr call.